Gene redundancy

-Gene redundancy is the existence of multiple genes in the genome of an organism that perform the same function.
+Gene or genetic redundancy is a term used to describe the existence of multiple genes in the genome of an organism that perform the same biochemical function.
+In these cases, mutations in one of the genes will sometimes have a smaller impact on the fitness of the organism than might otherwise be expected.

 Gene redundancy can result from gene duplication.
 Such duplication events are responsible for many sets of paralogous genes.
 When an individual gene in such a set is disrupted by mutation or targeted knockout, there can be little effect on phenotype as a result of gene redundancy, whereas the effect is large for the knockout of a gene with only one copy.
 Gene knockout is a method utilized in some studies aiming to characterize the maintenance and fitness effects functional overlap.

+A second and less frequent source of genetic redundancy are convergent evolutionary processes leading to genes that are close in function but unrelated in sequence.
+Genetic redundancy is typically associated with signaling networks, in which many proteins act together to accomplish certain functions.
+Genetic redundancy is not always associated with gene duplication, neither do redundant genes mutate faster than essential genes.
+Therefore, genetic redundancy has raised debate in the field of evolutionary biology.

 Classical models of maintenance propose that duplicated genes may be conserved to various extents in genomes due to their ability to compensate for deleterious loss of function mutations.
 These classical models do not take into account the potential impact of positive selection.
 Beyond these classical models, researchers continue to explore the mechanisms by which redundant genes are maintained and evolve.
 Gene redundancy has long been appreciated as a source of novel gene origination; that is, new genes may arise when selective pressure exists on the duplicate, while the original gene is maintained to perform the original function, as proposed by newer models.

 Figure 1.
 Common mechanisms of gene duplication.